gruntwork-io/docs/docs/reference/services/app-orchestration/amazon-ecs-cluster.md

 * [**`tenancy`**](#tenancy) &mdash; The tenancy of this server.
 Must be one of: default, dedicated, or host.

+<a name="use_managed_iam_policies" className="snap-top"></a>

+* [**`use_managed_iam_policies`**](#use_managed_iam_policies) &mdash; When true, all IAM policies will be managed as dedicated policies rather than inline policies attached to the IAM roles.
+Dedicated managed policies are friendlier to automated policy checkers, which may scan a single resource for findings.
+As such, it is important to avoid inline policies when targeting compliance with various security standards.

 <a name="vpc_id" className="snap-top"></a>

 * [**`vpc_id`**](#vpc_id) &mdash; The ID of the VPC in which the ECS cluster should be launched